Skip to content

 Generic schedule (no accuracy data)

-Take the free 10-question diagnostic to identify your weakest section, then re-generate this schedule with the section accuracies for a real plan.
+Take an official practice exam on mba.com as your baseline, then re-generate this schedule with the section accuracies for a real plan.

-• Read your report — identify weakest section + two weakest topics.
+• Review your section scores — identify your weakest section + two weakest topics.

 • Set up the error log template before any practice.